comodit/synapse-agent/README.md

-## What is the Synapse Agent ?
+## What is the Agent ?
-Synapse enables you to remotely manage a large number of hosts.
+It is a simple tool that enables you to remotely manage a large number of hosts.
 It brings together features of Configuration Management and Orchestration in a lightweight framework.
 Written in Python and using AMQP for messaging between the nodes.